 What Is The Traction Circle?

 The traction circle is a way of thinking about how much traction a car has available in terms of mathematical equations and a simple circular diagram.
-The circle has a circumference which is effectively the traction limit of the car’s tires, and then the circle is split into four quadrants by a vertical and a horizontal line.
+The circle has a circumference that is effectively the traction limit of the car’s tires, and then the circle is split into four quadrants by a vertical and a horizontal line.

 The horizontal line, the x-axis, represents the lateral – or cornering – grip of the car, while the vertical line, the y-axis represents the longitudinal – or accelerating/braking – grip of the car.
 The top half of the circle is utilized when the car is accelerating, and the bottom half when braking.
 The left side represents the car turning left, and the right half represents a right turn.